 The latest in pet retrieval is microchipping.
 This tiny device is implanted with a needle so the process is much like getting an injection.
 Our scanner can detect these chips; humane societies and animal shelters across the country also have scanners.
 A national registry permits the return of microchipped pets throughout the United States and Canada.
 We recommend it.

 Whole books are written on the care and training of puppies.
 We hope this handout helps, but we know you may have many more questions.
 Feel free to call us for help.
 You can also find a lot of good information in books about puppy care.
 Be very careful with what you may find on the internet.
 For every good website, you may find one with incorrect information.
-If you have any questions, call us (224-9747).
-We also have an email address: firstname.lastname@example.org or look for us on our website: www.familypet-vet.com.
+Please don’t hesitate to email or call us at the location of your choice below with any question or concerns.

 As part of our commitment to providing you with the best veterinary services in Norwalk, IA and West Des Moines, IA we offer flexible payment choices so you can afford to care for your pet.
 We offer preventative care plans that bundle the best veterinary care procedures for your pet, while also giving you savings.

 Here are some links for payment plan options we offer including Care Credit and Scratch Pay.
 Please let us know if you have any questions.

 - Care Credit: A credit card for human medical or veterinary expenses.
 Lines of credit above $200 are eligible for 6 months no interest financing.
 The application should take 5-15 minutes and can be done in the privacy of your own home.
 Some believe applying in our office and/or adding a co-applicant increases the likelihood of acceptance.
 Please let our office know if you need help applying.
 You may use your Care Credit card over and over again at any business that accepts Care Credit.
 There is no need to reapply. (https://www.carecredit.com/)